 Kennel.
-A kennel will be permitted in commercial, residential and industrial District by Special Exception permit for a period not to exceed five (5) years, but may be renewed.
+A kennel will be permitted by Special Exception permit for a period not to exceed five (5) years, but may be renewed.
 A kennel will be located on a lot of not less than five (5) acres.
 Dogs and cats located at a kennel will be kept in buildings, enclosures or runs located not less than one hundred-and-fifty (150') feet from any property or street line.
-A pet store or animal shelter may be permitted as a Special Exception Use on a lot of less than five (5) acres.
+A retail pet store or animal shelter is not considered a kennel and may be permitted as a Special Exception Use on a lot of less than five (5) acres.